|

 fighting, like he throws himself into flying, like he threw himself into the war.
 With all the

+power within him, with all the honesty of his Gryffindor soul.
 And I'm not talking about the moral and ethical honesty of idiots who care

 about that kind of thing, because Harry's an accomplished liar and manipulator that could put most